Tripura: No takers among Bru refugees for government’s repatriation offer

 What do the Brus want?

-The Bru refugees feel this repatriation is nothing short of desperate coercion, forcing 32 thousand people who fled their homes 22 years back, to unconditionally return after a two-decade-long life in limbo in sub-human conditions at an unknown state.
-Rejecting the offer, displacees gave said they feel without any guarantees of staying together in cluster villages, life back home will be ‘uncertain’, ‘risky’ and devoid of livelihood opportunities.
+The Bru refugees feel this repatriation is nothing but desperate coercion, forcing 32,000 people to unconditionally return after a two-decade-long life in limbo in sub-human conditions at an unknown state.
+Rejecting the offer, refugees said without any guarantees of staying together in cluster villages, life back home will be ‘uncertain’, ‘risky’, and devoid of livelihood opportunities.

-“We want to back to Mizoram.
+“We want to go back to Mizoram.
 That’s our homeland.
-But we need to make sure new villages are created for rehabilitation and some rehabilitation centers are rearranged, repatriated families must have freedom to settle in either of Mamit, Lunglei or Kolasib districts for their convenience and the Government of Mizoram should accept Brus who were forced to flee the state in renewed violence in 2009”, Lalmuanpuia Reang of Naisinghpara Bru camp told indianexpress.com.
+But we need to make sure new villages are created for rehabilitation and some rehabilitation centers are rearranged.
+Repatriated families must have freedom to settle in either of Mamit, Lunglei or Kolasib districts for their convenience and the Government of Mizoram should accept Brus who were forced to flee the state in renewed violence in 2009,” Lalmuanpuia Reang of Naisinghpara Bru camp told indianexpress.com.

-Another Bru IDP, Achaksa Reang said if the central government didn’t consider their demands, they wouldn’t go back, come what may.
+Another refugee Achaksa Reang said if the central government did not consider their demands, they would not go back, come what may.

 “We fled from violence and death 21 years back.
 We shall not return if we are not sure it wouldn’t happen again.
 Our demands are legitimate.
-If they are not met, we shall not go”, Achaksa said.
+If they are not met, we shall not go,” Achaksa said.